monkeydunkey/presidential_candidates_popularity_onTwitter/README.md

 3. Learning-module : Using the historical data pulled from twitter build and compare various models such as: nearest neighbour clustering to identify the various groups of people and store the best model among them.
 The best model will be calculated based on its correlation to the actual polls conducted by various organization.
 4. Data-modeller: Using the model generated in the learning phase classify new tweets into the various categories
 5. Data-visualization: This will visualize all the current trends as per our model and its comparison with other poll results

+Datagrabber Module - Historical data pull implemented.
+Exporter.py file pulls all 100000 tweets for a given query 'currently set to hillary' for the time range '2016-07-25' to '2016-09-05'